BestTimesToVisit.com Logo

 culture

-Learn a few basic Spanish phrases – 'Hola,' 'Gracias,' 'Por favor,' and 'La cuenta, por favor' (the bill, please) go a long way.
-While many people in tourist areas speak some English, making an effort shows respect and can lead to warmer interactions.
-Siesta is still a thing, so don't be surprised if shops close between roughly 2 PM and 5 PM.
+Learn a few basic Spanish phrases – 'Hola,' 'Gracias,' 'Por favor,' and 'Cuánto cuesta?' go a long way.
+While many people in tourist areas speak some English, making an effort shows respect and often leads to warmer interactions, especially when ordering coffee or asking for directions in smaller hamlets.

 safety